Making this easy, probiotic, tangy labneh cheese is really as simple as straining some yogurt.

 Take the labneh out of the cotton bag by turning the bag right side out over a bowl.
 I have to admit I like to snack on the very dry pieces of cheese that stick to the bag.
 Move the whey into a smaller jar for storage in the refrigerator.
 The whey can then be used to soak grains or start any lacto-fermented project.

-Keep your labneh refrigerated and it should last 2-4 weeks.
+Keep your labneh refrigerated and it should last 2 to 4 weeks.

 One of my daughter’s first foods was little balls of soft, raw milk labneh cheese, which she loved!